NotMyMajor/NMM---Compliment-Generator/README.md

 - I'll leave the actual python code in this repository, but it's really just there if you want to mess around with it.

-- The installer will NOT generate a desktop shortcut automatically so please make sure to go to the installation path and make a desktop shortcut if you want.
+- The installer will NOT generate a desktop shortcut automatically so please make sure to go to the installation path and make a desktop shortcut if you want one.
+The default installation path is under C://Program Files (x86)/NMMComplimentGenerator.
+Just navigate to that folder and right click the application file and select send to desktop (shortcut).

 - Your browser and computer will both probably try to warn you that the installer is not to be trusted.
 Yes I am not a known app publisher.
 No my installer will not kill your computer.
 I promise.